Terms of Service

-We make no claims that the Site, Text, Service, or any of its content is accessible or appropriate outside of the United States.
+We make no claims that the Site, Service, Service, or any of its content is accessible or appropriate outside of the United States.
 Access to the Service may not be legal by certain persons or in certain countries.
 If you access the Service from outside the United States, you do so on your own initiative and are responsible for compliance with local laws and cell phone service provider rates and terms of service.

 The New Paper may, from time to time, offer referral incentives (“Referrals”), the terms of which are as follows:

 A. Existing Users (the “Referring User”) will receive one free month of The New Paper for every unique User they refer to the platform (a “Referred User”).
 A new User will be considered Referred User after their first payment, and payment credits will be applied to both the Referring User and the Referred User in the subsequent payment month.

 B. Referral Period: Any Referral period The New Paper establishes is subject to change.

 D. Taxes: All federal, state and/or local income and other taxes, if any, are the Referring User or the Referred User’s sole responsibility and will not be paid by The New Paper.
 It is the Referring User and the Referred User’s responsibility to ensure tax compliance and payment and The New Paper is not responsible for any failure by and Users to pay applicable taxes.

 E. No Transferability: No Referrals or any portion thereof is transferable or redeemable for cash.

 The New Paper may send or display images, audio, and video (the "Material") from time to time.
 The types of Material Users are authorized to access on the Site includes Material commissioned by The New Paper, embedded Material, Material we believe to be covered by the Fair Use Doctrine, Material from photographic archive and video vendors, and Material supplied to our staff or released into the public domain by public relations and marketing companies for press purposes.

 11. Copyright Notices